 Once couples decide that they are going to get married, they have an array of choices to make, and one of them involves where they will actually become a married couple.
-Some people want to jump right to the party planning, but when they really think about it, they will likely remember that the ceremony is actually the most important part of the day.
-Therefore, choosing the appropriate location for the ceremony is really one of the most important decisions that they will make throughout the entire process.
+Some people want to jump right to the party planning, but when they really think about it, they will likely remember that the ceremony is actually the most important part of the day, and hiring a wedding photographer is one of the best aspects of any wedding; capturing every moment that couples will cherish for a lifetime.
+Therefore, choosing the appropriate location for the ceremony is arguable a big decision that they will make throughout the entire planning process.

 Religious wedding ceremonies are still the most popular.
 Many people choose to marry in a church, temple or other religious house of worship.
 Couples who practice their faith on a regular basis do not see any other choices.
 They want to have a religious wedding ceremony, and they are going to have it in their house of worship or one that is close to where their reception is.
 Some faiths do permit their members to marry outside of the house of worship and to still have a religious wedding.
 Whether or not people choose to do that will likely depend upon their level of observance and what the other options are.